singh1114/JavascriptGraphs/README.md

      2) Add link of .js library in your  html file.

 To see output go to link:http://manpreet9112.github.io/JavascriptGraphs/curvedemo.html
--
--OR

 ---------------------------
 -Clone this repository https://github.com/manpreet9112/JavascriptGraphs and -run its html file in browser.To see output go to link:http://manpreet9112.github.io/JavascriptGraphs/curvedemo.html
--
--OR

 ---------------------------
 -Clone this repository https://github.com/manpreet9112/JavascriptGraphs and -run its html file in browser.
+- link you .js File